 This is the gluten free bagels recipe you have been waiting for!
 This recipe makes bagels with that perfect texture!!
 Crisp on the outside and deliciously soft and chewy on the inside!
 I share directions to make these bagels with gluten free sourdough or active dry yeast, so you have easy options!

 My family grew up eating traditional bagels before we all went gluten free.
 Our favorite way to eat fresh bagels is with cream cheese and smoked salmon!
-When we went gluten free, you couldn't buy bagels in stores yet.
+When we went gluten free, you couldn’t buy bagels in stores.
 This was a long time ago.
-Over the years, I have been tweaking my recipe so that you can make them easily!
+Over the years, I have been tweaking my recipe, so that you can make gluten free bagels at home easily!

-I used my popular gluten free sourdough starter recipe for this post, but go to the FAQ for full directions to use dry packet yeast!
-If you love breakfast as much as we do, check out all of my gluten free breakfast recipes!
+I used my popular gluten free sourdough starter recipe for this post, but go to the FAQ for full directions to use active dry packet yeast!
+If you love breakfast as much as we do, check out my gluten free breakfast recipes!

-- These bagels are perfect for anyone with food allergies!
-They are gluten free, dairy-free, and egg-free!
-You can choose which gluten free flour blend you use to customize further the ingredients used.
+Substitutions: Make it egg-free by omitting the egg wash.
+Make it dairy-free using a non-dairy flour blend.
+These bagels are perfect for anyone with food allergies!
+They are gluten free and easily made dairy-free and egg-free!
+You can choose which gluten-free flour blend you use to customize the ingredients used further.

 Ingredient Notes:

-- Sourdough Starter or Active Dry Yeast - you can use either one, but if you use a sourdough starter, you will need a little more flour.
+- Sourdough Starter or Active Dry Yeast – Use either one, but note if you use a sourdough starter, you will need a little more flour.
 You want your bagel dough to look like mine in the photos below.
-NOTE: If you use dry yeast, double-check that the brand is gluten-free.
+NOTE: If you use active dry yeast, double-check that the brand you have is gluten-free.
 Red Star Platinum is NOT gluten free!

-- Gluten Free Flour Blend - I tested this recipe using Cup4Cup Blend.
-That doesn't mean others will not work.
+- Gluten Free Flour Blend – I tested this recipe using Cup4Cup Blend.
+That doesn’t mean others will not work.
 I just have not tested other flours.
-Many flours like King Arthur's Measure for Measure and Bob's Red Mill 1:1 really aren't made to work well in yeast recipes.
-I also LOVE Authentic Foods Steve's Bread GF Flour blend.
+Many flours like King Arthur’s Measure for Measure and Bob’s Red Mill 1:1 really aren’t made to work well in yeast recipes.
+I also LOVE Authentic Foods Steve’s Bread GF Flour blend.
+You will need a little less flour if you use Steve’s GF Blend.
 If your blend does not contain xanthan gum or guar gum, you will need to add one teaspoon.

 - Salt - I like to use sea salt or kosher salt.